thisgirlElan/alx-low_level_programming/0x01-variables_if_else_while/README.md

 #### Last Digit
 - Prints the last digit of the number stored in variable n and checks it's relation to 0, 5 and 6

+#### Alphabets and a new line
+- Prints alphabets in lowercase followed by a new line